Cascading/Impatient/README.md

 * Physical plan: 2 Mappers, 2 Reducers

 ### Part 5
-* Calculates TF-IDF using a custom Function
+* Calculates TF-IDF using an ExpressionFunction
 * Shows how to use a SumBy and a CoGroup
 * Physical plan: 10 Mappers, 10 Reducers